MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-feature-reference.md

 search.appverid:
 - MET150
 - MOE150
-description: "Feature reference for communication supervision in Microsoft 365.
+description: "Feature reference for communication compliance in Microsoft 365.
 Learn details and specifications for each of the feature components."
 ---

-# Communication supervision feature reference
+# Communication compliance feature reference

 ## Policies

-You create communication supervision policies for Microsoft 365 organizations in the Microsoft 365 compliance center.
-If you're an Office 365 organization, you'll configure communication supervision policies in the Office 365 security and compliance center.
+You create communication compliance policies for Microsoft 365 organizations in the Microsoft 365 compliance center.
+If you're an Office 365 organization, you'll configure communication compliance policies in the Office 365 security and compliance center.
 These policies define which communications and users are subject to review in your organization, define custom conditions that the communications must meet, and specifies who should perform reviews.
 Users included in the Supervisory Review role group can set up policies and anyone who has this role assigned can access the supervision page in either the Microsoft 365 or Office 365 compliance centers.
 If needed, you can export the history of modifications to a policy to a .csv file that also includes the current status of alerts pending review, escalated items, and resolved items.
 Policies can be deleted when no longer needed.

 ## Policy templates